 The oversized point guard was already a European legend before he arrived in the NBA.

-According to NBA.com, Doncic signed his first pro contract at age 13 with Spanish giant Real Madrid.
+According to NBA.com, Doncic signed a five-year contract with Spanish giant Real Madrid when he was 13 years old.
 He played for the U16 team that year and was named the MVP of the Spain Championships.
 Again, at age 13.

 He then moved up Real Madrid’s U18 team and won another MVP as he led his team to a championship at the U18 Next Generation Tournament.

 At 16 years, two months, and two days, Luka made his professional debut, becoming the youngest player ever to take the floor for Madrid.
 He played in 51 games that year and then started 26 of 77 contests the next season as a 17-year-old.